Summary

 ==================================================

-The expected test accuracy on Cora with this configuration is approximately 83-84%, matching the results reported in the original GAT paper.
-With careful tuning and additional tricks (e.g., label smoothing, residual connections), you can push this closer to 85%.
+The expected test accuracy on Cora with this configuration is approximately 83 to 84 percent, in line with the results reported in the original GAT paper.
+With careful tuning and additional techniques such as label smoothing and residual connections, the accuracy can approach 85 percent.

-The dense implementation above stores an N×N adjacency matrix, which becomes impractical for graphs with more than ~50,000 nodes.
-Here is how to convert the attention computation to sparse operations:
+The dense implementation above stores an N×N adjacency matrix, which becomes impractical for graphs with more than roughly 50,000 nodes.
+The attention computation can be converted to sparse operations as follows.

 class SparseGATLayer(nn.Module):